-No. of Credits Required for Completion Course Categories Course Name No. of Credits
+No. of Credits Required Course Categories Course Name No. of

+for Completion Course Name Credits

-Environmental Horticulture 2
+Environment and Horticulture 2

-Degia Cauraa Compulsory Scientific Approaches and Ethics for 0
+Dagia Cayraa Compulsory Scientific Approaches and Ethics for 9

 Basic Course (10) Researchers 2

-Graduate Research I 6
+Graduate Research I Theory of Landscape Ecosystems 6

 Theory of Landscape Ecosystems 2

-3 4 Specialized Compulsory Theory of Landscape Architecture 2
+3 4 Specialized Compulsory (12) Theory of Landscape Architecture 2

-54 Course Landscape Project Studio - A 4
+5 4 Course Landscape Project Studio - A 4

 Landscape Project Studio - B 4

-Basic Course Compulsory
+Basic Course Compulsory (,114.6)

 and elective $(8 \sim)$ (8以上)

-Specialized Flactive × 9 × 9

-Course Elective 2 2
+Specialized Course Elective 2 ※ 2

-\ 2 : Except for elective courses of Landscape Architecture program, you may earn up to 4 Elective credits for taking [Compulsory elective courses of Horticultural Science program,], [Common Graduate Courses], [Recommended Courses] .
-(Horticultural Science program's Compulsory, Elective courses are not allowed.)
+You need to get 22 Compulsory credits (10 in Basic Course, 12 in Specialized Course), 8 or more Compulsory elective credits in Basic Course and Specialized Course, total 34 or more credits.
+Except for Elective Courses of Landscape program, you may earn up to 4 Elective credits for taking [Compulsory elective courses of Horticultural Science program,], [Common Graduate Courses], [Recommended Courses].

-To complete a Doctoral Program, you need to earn a total of 14 or more credits comprising compulsory courses for graduate seminar II (2 credits) and graduate research II (4 credits); and 8 or more credits for specialized courses, basic courses, Common Graduate Courses, Recommended Courses (X3).
+- To complete a Doctoral Program, you need to earn a total of 14 or more credits comprising compulsory courses for graduate seminar II (2 credits) and graduate research II (4 credits); and 8 or more credits for specialized courses, basic courses, Common Graduate Courses, Recommended Courses (3).
 In completion, you must submit and defend a dissertation.
 If you take the same class you took in Master's Program while you are in Doctoral Program, those class credits will not count as credits required for completion.

-other Graduate School's related fields or another course in Graduate School of Horticulture, and take 1 or more credits of Management • Economy course.

-(\ 3 : You may earn up to each 2 credits for taking [Common Graduate Courses], [Recommended Courses].)
+If you would like to get Doctor of Philosophy (Philosophy) degree, you need to take 2 or more credits of other Graduate School's related fields or another course in Graduate School of Horticulture, and take 1 or - (3: You may earn up to each 2 credits for taking [Common Graduate Courses], [Recommended Courses].)